Sub-SH/Beacon/README.md

 Beacon is an offline Raspberry Pi project to serve Wiki sites, maps, and other important data in scenarios that internet is not available.
 The RPi will be configured with a Wifi hotspot that clients can connect to and access data using FQDNs through a web browser rather than any special apps.

 ## Recommendations and Considerations
+❗ The RPi must be a fresh install, and must be hardwired into internet during setup as the script configures the wlan controller.
+The initial instructions set you up to be able to SSH in if the RPi is running headless, however, you could use a monitor, mouse, and keyboard if you wish.

-Using an SSD is strongly recommended for the increased read speeds due to resource-intensive nature of serving maps, especially if more than one client will be accessing data at a time.
+⚠️ Using an SSD is strongly recommended for the increased read speeds due to resource-intensive nature of serving maps, especially if more than one client will be accessing data at a time.
 This project was developed and tested on a Raspberry Pi 4B with 8GB RAM and a Kingston SATA SSD connected via USB to SATA adapter.

-Ubuntu Server 24.04.2 LTS is used for the OS, so the configuration script is built around the nuances of it.
+⚠️ Ubuntu Server 24.04.2 LTS is used for the OS, so the configuration script is built around the nuances of it.
 Debian or Raspberry Pi OS could most likely be used with minimal changes, but other distros would likely require manual configuration tailored to that distro.

 A Linux workstation was used when creating this project, so the initial steps to format the RPi are from a Linux perspective.
 It is on the roadmap to provide instructions for the initial setup using Windows, which is probably very easy using the official Raspberry Pi imaging tool.